 In some cases, certain relations or edge types might be dependent upon one another in a way that one edge does not occur unless other edges exist.
-An example of this can be found in the case of molecular signalling cascades in which one protein will not interact with another unless contact is made with another protein or molecule upstream \cite{chang2001mammalian, crino2016mtor}.
-Alternatively, such dependence might also exist in a way that more frequent occurrences of a given relation have some effect on another relation, such as increasing or decreasing the frequency.
-Taking again the signalling cascade example, the more an inhibitor interacts with some protein, the less that protein might be able to take part in other interactions \cite{gubb2010protease, pleschka2001influenza}.
-The same idea can be observed in scenarios such as traffic forecasting, in which traffic on certain roads can increase or decrease that on other roads \cite{guo2019attention, xiong2018predicting}.
-While such dependencies and conditional scenarios are not unique to neurosymbolic reasoning, it might be ideal for addressing them.
-With the incorporation of rules, neurosymbolic methods could provide novel ways to encode dependency information between relation types or individual relations.
+An example of this includes molecular signalling cascades, in which one protein will not interact with another unless contact is made with another protein or molecule upstream \cite{chang2001mammalian, crino2016mtor}.
+Such dependence could also be frequency-dependent.
+In another molecular signalling example, if an upstream inhibitor interacts with some protein, the less that protein may take part in other interactions \cite{gubb2010protease, rnaprotein_networks}.
+A similar example can be observed in traffic forecasting, in which traffic on certain roads can increase or decrease that on other roads \cite{guo2019attention, wu2022traversenet}.
+While such dependencies are not unique to neurosymbolic reasoning, it might be ideal for addressing them.
+For instance, with the incorporation of rules, neurosymbolic methods could encode dependency information between relation types.
 Potentially, a method such as \textbf{GCR} \cite{HChenGCR}, which uses logic to assess the probability that an edge is implied from its adjacent edges, could be ideal for interdependent edge types.
-Furthermore, since many of the neurosymbolic methods assign or learn confidences for rules, there also exists the potential to learn confidences for which rules might coexist or influence one another.
-Neurosymbolic methods for graph reasoning could, therefore, provide unique ways to interpret such dynamic KGs and the relationships between heterogeneous edge types.
+Furthermore, since many neurosymbolic methods learn confidences for rules, there also exists the potential to learn confidences for which rules might coexist or influence one another.
+Neurosymbolic methods could, therefore, provide unique ways to interpret such dynamic KGs and the relationships between heterogeneous edge types.